Hasan Buzurg: Early years

 He was born to Amir Husain Jalayir and Öljetei Khatun, daughter of Arghun Khan.
 His sister Soyurghatmish Khatun was married to Öljaitü Khan.
 He probably lived with his father during his governorate of Arran (c.
 1312) and Khorasan (c.
 1322).
 Hasan Buzurg was married to Baghdad Khatun in 1323, the daughter of Amir Chupan.
 Chupan was the most influential person at the court of Abu Sa'id Bahadur.
-However, the Ilkhan soon became enamored with Baghdad Khatun, and sought to have her divorce Hasan Buzurg.
+However, the Ilkhan soon became enamored with Baghdad Khatun, and asked Hasan Buzurg to divorce her.
 Chupan sent the two of them to Qarabagh in an attempt to rid Baghdad Khatun from Abu Sa'id's mind, but the effort failed, and Baghdad Khatun was forced to marry the Ilkhan.
 After the murder of Chupan in 1327, Baghdad Khatun and the Grand Vizier Ghiyas al-Din ibn Rashid al-Din competed for influence over Abu Sa'id.
 Ghiyas al-Din spread a rumor that Baghdad Khatun and Hasan Buzurg were plotting against the Ilkhan; Hasan Buzurg was arrested in 1331.
 His mother Öljetei convinced the Ilkhan to spare his life, and he was imprisoned in the castle of Kemah instead.
-In 1332, however, he was cleared and was sent to become governor of Rûm.
+In 1332, however, his name was cleared and he was dispatched as governor to Rûm.
 During Abu Sa'id's lifetime, Hasan Buzurg was also called upon by Ghiyas al-Din to help stop rampant tax abuses in eastern Iran.

 Kingmakership

 Reign of Arpa Ke'un

-Following the death of Abu Sa'id in 1335, several parties competed for the Ilkhanid throne.
+Following the death of Abu Saeed in 1335, several parties competed for the Ilkhanid throne.
 Hasan stood neutral throughout the reign of Arpa, he became supreme commander of Ilkhanate armies.
-However, Arpa's rule was not accepted by a part of Oirats, whose leader and the governor of Baghdad - Ali Padshah was an uncle of Abu Sa'id and had his own designs on throne.
-Claiming Abu Sa'id's wife Dilshad Khatun was still pregnant, he raised Musa, the grandson of Baydu as rightful heir to the throne.
+However, Arpa's rule was not accepted by a part of Oirats, whose leader and the governor of Baghdad - Ali Padshah was an uncle of Abu Saeed and had his own designs on throne.
+Claiming Abu Saeed's wife Dilshad Khatun was still pregnant, he raised Musa, the grandson of Baydu as rightful heir to the throne.
 Oirat traditional rivalry with Ariq Böke's line could also be a factor in this rebellion.